• Skip to primary navigation

 Before working with a RegTech solution, Revolut relied on manual internet searches and a simple excel spreadsheet.
 Not only did this increase the risk of financial damage in case the team missed a regulatory update, but it also slowed the growth of the company overall.

 Now, the firm accesses watertight regulatory information using CUBE’s RegPlatform.
-With full oversight, the team can track updates and their own efforts towards regulatory compliance, checking off tasks and re-prioritizing whenever they need to.
+With full oversight, the team can track updates and their own efforts towards regulatory compliance, checking off tasks and re-prioritising whenever they need to.
 The team at Revolut, a huge financial institution, are now able to access international regulations as they continue to grow globally.

 What are the key differences between Fintech and Regtech?

-Here is a table to help explain the main differences between Fintech and Regtech:
+Here is a table to help explain the main differences between Fintech and Regtech

 How can you get RegTech support?